 Most of the day I fill every spare moment on a screen with information pouring in, wolfing down food, events and experiences in mindless abandon

 I began working with Julie Johnson, Elevat’s founder, in University of Northwestern’s music department two years ago.
 Here I have been a spectator to a parade of beautiful bracelets, purses, and necklaces that have adorned the corner of her office.
-The bright colors and intricate designs draw the eye of passersby to the office window, and when my friends stop by to say hello, they always ‘ohh’ and ‘ahh’ over whatever products are on display.
-I have always encouraged their awe and curiosity, but also wished that I knew more about the jewelry, the women, and where all these beautiful handmade products came from.

 I have a knack for killing plants.
 As the Fall season grows colder, I can’t bear to throw away thriving plants so I bring them inside, only to watch them slowly fade, drop leaves and eventually die.
 Take these beautiful plants out of their optimum environment, and they no longer thrive.